rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 ___
 You touch a creature and can end either one disease or one condition afflicting it.
 The condition can be blinded, deafened, paralyzed, or poisoned.

-### Mass Healing Word
-  <div class="spell-tags">recovery sacred wind nature</div>

-*3rd Circle*
-- **Casting time:** 1 Movement Action.

-___
-As you call out words of restoration equal to 1d4 + your spellcasting ability modifier.
-This spell has no effect on undead or constructs.

-### Poison Spray
-  <div class="spell-tags">poison decay evocation thaumaturgy</div>

-*Cantrip*
-- **Casting time:** 1 Action.

-___
-You extend your hand toward a creature you can see within range and project a puff of noxious gas from your palm.
-The creature must succeed on a Constitution saving throw or take 1d12 poison damage.

 ### Prayer of Healing
   <div class="spell-tags">wind nature holy recovery sacred</div>